Data-Corruption/blog/README.md

 **Answer**: Blog optimizes log writing using a rolling buffer, which automatically flushes based on two configurable events:

 - **Buffer Size Limit Reached**: When the buffer accumulates to a certain size, it triggers a flush.
-You can set this threshold with `blog.SetMaxWriteBufSize(size)`.
+You can set this threshold with `blog.SetMaxBufferSizeBytes(size)`.
 The default size is 4KB.
-Adjusting this allows you to balance between performance and real-time logging based on your application's needs.
+Larger values will reduce the frequency of disk writes but also increase memory usage.
 - **Time Interval Elapsed**: The buffer also flushes periodically after a specified time interval, ensuring logs are written even during low activity.
 Set this interval with `blog.SetFlushInterval(amountOfTime)`.
 The default interval is 5 seconds.
-Shortening this time ensures more frequent writes, while lengthening it can reduce disk I/O in less critical applications.
+Shortening this time ensures more frequent writes, while lengthening it can reduce disk I/O. To disable entirely set this to 0.

-Both settings are crucial for tailoring Blog's performance to match your specific logging requirements and operational environment.
 </details>

 <details>